gitparth12/mary-take-home/solution.md

 iteratively provides each page to gemini.
 It will then take all of that output and write it to a .jsonl file.
 Since we already have the pages, I plan to add the page number to each row of the dataset.
 Might help with SFT.

+I encountered resource limits while working with the Gemini API and was able to limit the input to only 10 pages to get around it for now.
+I expect this to not cause any issues later but will consume some credits to confirm when everything's done.
+For now, I'll move onto local inference.